WELLOG SUSCEPTIBILITY

 INDUCED MAGNETISM:

 Some types of ore, nickel, chromite, iron, magnetite, exhibit a magnetic force when an external magnetic force is not present.
 These substances have a property known as permanent magnetism.
-The remaining magnetism in a substance after the initial magnetizing force (H) is removed is called remanant magnetism.
-Remanant induced intensity (I) can be calculated using the equation:
+The induced magnetic intensity in a substance having susceptibility (k) subjected to a weak magnetizing force (H) is called remanant magnetism.
+Remanant induced intensity (I) (per unit volume) can be calculated using the equation:

 I = kH